Guide to Department and University Administration

 - OverviewThe College of Arts and Sciences includes all academic departments and programs that are not based in one of the professional schools and has oversight of most undergraduate degrees programs.
 The Dean of the College (Terry Rhodes) is responsible for College policy and all major decisions, but the management of day-to-day operations and oversight of particular areas is entrusted to the Senior Associate Deans (SADs).
-For the organization of the Dean’s Office, see here.
+For the organization of the Dean’s Office, see the College of Arts and Sciences website.
 The Senior Associate Dean for Fine Arts and Humanities (Elizabeth Engelhardt) is the Chair’s immediate supervisor, and is responsible for making decisions about budget allotments, position authorizations, and the like.
 The Senior Associate Dean for Undergraduate Education (Abigail Panter) has oversight of all non-department based programs and units in the College that concern undergraduate education.
 The following units within the College are particularly worthy of note.

 - The Office of Undergraduate CurriculaThe Office of Undergraduate Curricula, under its Associate Dean (James Thompson), has oversight of the general education requirements; approves proposals for new courses, new majors and minors, and changes to existing programs; and is responsible for the Undergraduate Bulletin.
 The Bulletin provides official and authoritative information about all policies, programs, and requirements that affect undergraduates.
 Academic oversight of the curriculum is provided by the Administrative Boards of the General College and the College of Arts and Sciences, commonly known as the Ad Boards.

-- Academic AdvisingAcademic Advising, under its Associate Dean and Director (Lee May), helps undergraduate students understand and comply with the requirements of the general education curriculum and other academic policies of the University and the College of Arts and Sciences.
+- Academic AdvisingAcademic Advising, under its Associate Dean and Director (Chloe Russell), helps undergraduate students understand and comply with the requirements of the general education curriculum and other academic policies of the University and the College of Arts and Sciences.

 - The Arts and Sciences Advisory Committee (ASAC)The Arts and Sciences Advisory Committee (ASAC) consists of four faculty members, one elected from each of the College’s four divisions (Fine Arts, Humanities, Natural Sciences and Mathematics, and Social Sciences).
 Its role is to advise the Dean on all personnel actions within the College, including reappointments, tenure, and promotion.